lubuntu-team/manual/source/5/5.4/window_management.rst

 -   The earlier mentioned Iconify, Maximize, Close, and Resize option are also available here.
 -   Roll up/down rolls the window into the title-bar.
 -   Decorate/Undecorate hides them title-bar.
+-   Resize lets you use the change the size of a window.

 Useful keyboard shortcuts
 -------------------------